Code-Institute-Submissions/Author-Site/README.md

 	* I can access the product table, getting an overview of which products are in the shop and their in stock status.
 	* I can add new products
 	* I can edit existing products
-	* I can delete existing products
+        * I cannot delete products
 	* If a product is currently out of stock I can set it to be out of stock
 	* I can view a complete list of all customer orders.
 	* I can search for customer orders on a number of different identifiers (order number, date, stripe payment id, user profile, status, full name and email)
-	* I can quickly filter the orders based on their status (submitted, Paid, Payment Failed, Shipped)
+	* I can quickly filter the orders based on their status (submitted, paid, payment failed, shipped)
-	* [TODO: able to get list of all users that have signed up for the newsletter]
+        * Once the order has been shipped (and status set to shipped) I cannot change any details on the order.

 </details>